RMorrisby/js-hello-world/trial1/README.md

 </html>
 ```

-In the base folder, run : webpack
+* In the base folder, run : webpack

+* Open index.html in a browser